Wednesday, May 1, 2013

 Getting Rid of Ants NATURALLY

 A few days ago, I opened our kitchen cabinet to find a swarm of ants.
-I was so upset because last year it took me forever to get rid of them!
+I was so upset because I pride myself on a clean kitchen!
 I decided to try some natural methods and the first one I tried worked like a charm!

 According to most articles on the internet, Borox is what most store-bought ant killers use as their primary ingredient.
 So I read a few different "recipes" on line and here is what I did: